 3. Ask Insightful Questions

-Be careful not to sound ill-informed or ask questions of items you could have readily gotten off their website or other sources.
+Be careful not to sound ill-informed or ask questions about items you could have readily gotten off their website or other sources.
 Ask questions that are relevant to the daily activities of the position.
 This will show your interest, your capabilities, and your motivation.

 4. Ask if You Can Provide Anything or Answer Further Questions